 On the thermal performance, we found a very good match between the test results and the predictions made with the proprietary software developed in conjunction with City, University of London.
 Only minor adjustments were required to develop a useful performance prediction tool that’s used by the sales team.

-We’re looking forward to seeing how the first SteamComp is received over in Italy.
+We’re looking forward to seeing how the first SteamComp is received in 2019.